ryan258/song-birds--ai/README.md

 - 🎼 A Composer who creates the melody
 - 🎵 A SongWriter who coordinates the entire process

-These agents use the Ollama AI model (llama3.1:latest) to generate creative content.
+These agents use the Ollama AI model to generate creative content.

-## 🗂️ Project Structure

-- `main.py`: The entry point of our application, setting up the AI Assistant.
-- `ollama.py`: Defines the Ollama class for interfacing with the Ollama API.
-- `lyricist.py`: Contains the Lyricist class for generating and refining lyrics.
-- `composer.py`: Houses the Composer class for creating and adjusting melodies.
-- `song_writer.py`: Implements the SongWriter class to coordinate the songwriting process.
-- `pyproject.toml`: Manages project dependencies and metadata using Poetry.
+## 🎨 Features

+- Generate initial song drafts based on user-provided themes
+- Refine lyrics and melodies iteratively
+- Display song drafts in reverse chronological order
+- Copy lyrics and melodies to clipboard with a single click

 ## 🛠️ Setup Instructions